Fannovel16/comfyui_controlnet_aux/README.md

 This repo has a new mechanism which will skip any custom node can't be imported.
 If you meet this case, please create a issue on [Issues tab](https://github.com/Fannovel16/comfyui_controlnet_aux/issues) with the log from the command line.

 * DWPose only uses CPU so it's so slow.
 How can I make it use GPU?

+You can install onnxruntime-gpu.
+If successful, it will replace default cv2 backend to take advantage of GPU.
+Note that if you are using NVidia card, this method currently can only works on CUDA 11.8 (ComfyUI_windows_portable_nvidia_cu118_or_cpu.7z) unless you compile onnxruntime yourself

 1. Know your onnxruntime build:
 * * NVidia/AMD GPU: `onnxruntime-gpu`